Log Buffer #270, A Carnival of the Vanities for DBAs

 May 4, 2012 / By Fahd Mirza

-As the summer in many parts of the world starts, not only the snow is thawing, many bloggers are also coming out of hiatus and the database blogosphere is seeing new sensational activity.
-This Log Buffer Edition includes blogging tidbits from Oracle, SQL Server and MySQL.
-Enjoy reading Log Buffer #270.
+As Summer begins in many parts of the world, not only is nature waking up, but many bloggers are also coming out of hiatus and the database blogsphere is seeing new sensational activity.
+This Log Buffer Edition includes blogging tidbits from Oracle, SQL Server, and MySQL.
+Enjoy!

-Tim Hall has been playing around with Fedora 17 beta in preparation for his server upgrades when it is released at the end of the month.
+Tim Hall has been playing around with Fedora 17 beta in preparation for his server upgrades, which will be released at the end of the month.

 Jonathan Lewis is going to have a live debate on Clustered Indexes with respect to the Oracle and SQL Server.